 In this exchange participants discussed the short-term decisions for boards and how, to a great extent, the covid-19 pandemic generates an uncertainty level that is “the new normal”.
 The main points discussed where:

 - Organizations have to take alternative revenues and we bring forward some long-term decision programs like digitalization of services.
 In other words, businesses are being pushed by the crisis to pick up latent ideas.
+This is where the Melbourne CBD translation company comes into play who will be able to help the company in this field.

 - There is the need to have a very cohesive board with strong and vision and values , this helps in moments where the time frame has to change.
 Short term becomes long term and vice versa.